invisibleXML/ixml/misc/pragmas.md

   might be less irritating to allow them either before or after the mark.
   At the moment, the proposal takes the second course.

+  *Agreement on previous item covers this.*

 * The fact that extension elements can contain things that are implicit but not explicit in the ixml form means that a schema for the visible-XML form of a grammar, as described here, requires manual intervention and not just a mechanical derivation from the ixml grammar for ixml.
 That will make some people nervous, as it makes us.
-But at the moment, it says here that this is the right compromise.

 * Should ixml pragmas marked `@` be restricted in where they can appear (e.g. before the first rule, not later; on the LHS of a rule,